 What kind of training does a doula have?

-Birth doulas are trained to understand the process of birth, comfort measures for labor and how to support the emotional needs of a laboring woman and her partner.
+Birth doulas are trained to understand the process of birth, comfort measures for labor and how to support the emotional needs of a laboring person and her partner.
 There are many organizations who train and certify doulas with recent and evidence based information about choices in childbirth and the immediate postpartum.
-I am certifying through Birthingway College of Midwifery’s Labor Doula Program.
+I am certified through Birthingway College of Midwifery’s Labor Doula Program.

 Will you make sure my doctor follows my birth plan?

 As your doula I will work with you and your physician to try to meet your birth goals, but I will not speak on your behalf or make medical decisions for you.
 Instead I will hold space for you to process and evaluate what’s going on before making decisions, and encourage you to ask questions or verbalize your preferences.
 If you’re being dismissed or ignored, I will amplify your voice to make sure you are heard.